orfeotoolbox/let-it-snow/doc/snow_annual_map.md

 - LOG file: **stderr.log**, the log file for the error output generated during processing (optional)

-Note: In case of densification, the nodata value is set automatically to 0 causing some transparency of the snow map background in the tif viewer applications.
+Note: In case of densification, the nodata value is set automatically to 0 causing some transparency of the snow map background when displayed.

-## Production
+## Snow persistence maps production

 The current snow annual map production covers Pyrenees and Alps for three snow seasons (2015-2016, 2016-2017, 2017-2018), using S2 and L8 snow products [distibuted by Theia](https://theia.cnes.fr/atdistrib/rocket/#/search?collection=Snow).
 When the snow products were not available trough the webportal, the snow products were generated from the L2A products using LIS snow detector.
-A blog ticket showing the results of the production covering Pyrenees and Alps for the snow seasons 2016-2017 and 2017-2018 is available, and it also provides comparision between the snow annual cover and the ski stations implentation.
+A blog ticket showing the results of the production covering Pyrenees and Alps for the snow seasons 2016-2017 and 2017-2018 is available, and it also provides comparaison between the snow annual cover and the ski stations implentation.

 Link to the ticket blog:  [http://www.cesbio.ups-tlse.fr/multitemp/?p=14620](http://www.cesbio.ups-tlse.fr/multitemp/?p=14620).